Skip to main content

 Q What if my circumstances change again after the new order?

-If the varied instalment later becomes unaffordable, you can file a further N245 to ask for another variation.
-The court expects financial circumstances to shift over time.
-The important thing is to act before you fall behind on the varied order — missed payments under the new arrangement can lead to a fresh warrant being issued and will weaken any further application.
+If the varied instalment later becomes unaffordable, you can file a further N245 to ask for another variation — there is no fixed limit on the number of applications.
+Conversely, if you fall behind on a suspended warrant's new terms, the creditor can ask the court to reissue the warrant (using form N445, for which there is no fee) rather than start enforcement again from scratch.
+The important thing is to act before you fall behind on the varied order — missed payments under the new arrangement weaken any further application.

 Q Is there anything that could prevent the court from considering my N245?

 Yes.
-If you are subject to the Debt Respite (Breathing Space) scheme, the rules are different — the court cannot process certain enforcement applications during an active breathing space.
+If you are subject to the Debt Respite (Breathing Space) scheme, the rules are different — a standard breathing space gives up to 60 days of protection during which most creditor enforcement action is paused.
 You should check whether a breathing space has been registered in your name before filing.
-Also note that the form must be sent to the correct court — the one that issued the original judgment or the warrant.
+Also note the form must be sent to the correct court — the one that issued the original judgment or the warrant.

 Sources